asoffer/reflect-this-presentation/cppnow-2023/existing-grades.md

 NOTES:

 * Evolution -- Requires lots of changes.
-Adding a field is error prone.
 * Understandability -- By definition, nothing tricky going on here.
 * Safety & testing -- Easy to forget to add fields or order them incorrectly.
 @@@